Kubernetes Security: What Actually Matters in 2026

 Pod Security Standards (Use Them)

 One client had 200+ pods running in production.
 We applied restricted pod security standards.
 180 pods failed to start.
 That's 90% of their workloads running with unnecessary privileges.
+We fixed them all in a week.
+None of them actually needed those privileges.
+They just had them because nobody said no.

 Security Contexts: The Details Matter